realworldocaml/book/en/04-lists-options-and-patterns.md

 recursion_.

-_(yminsky: Probably some explanation is required for the word "stack frame", which I think we can't assume people will just know.)_
+_(yminsky: Probably some explanation is required for the word "stack frame", which I think we can't assume people will just know.

+jyh: I changed the name, see what you think.
+I don't think we want to go into too much detail here.)_

 Tail recursion occurs whenever the result of the recursive call is returned immediately by the calling function.
-In this case, the compiler optimizes the call by skipping the allocation of a new stack frame, instead branching directly to the called procedure.
+In this case, the compiler optimizes the call by skipping the allocation of a new activation record, instead reusing the activation record of the caller and branching directly to the called procedure.

 In the definition of `length` above, the expression containing the recursive call `(length t) + 1` is _not_ tail recursive because 1 is